 4. Expense split flexibility

 Most court orders specify non-equal expense splits — 60/40, 70/30, or different ratios per expense category.
 Most apps only support 50/50.
 Parenting Path supports custom split ratios per expense category, matching what your court order actually says.
+We cover the income-shares math behind these ratios in our guide to expense tracking beyond 50/50.

 5. Safety features